How Are My Teams Steps Calculated? How Are Competition Steps Calculated?

 - Competitions track ALL days that the competition is active.

-- Teams track steps from the moment the team is created until the team is dissolved (whether or not your team is actively in a competition)
+- Teams track steps from the moment the team is created until the team is dissolved (whether or not your team is active in a competition)

 - Teams will not record data that happens before your official registration date.